My Star Employee Is Moonlighting For Someone Else, Is That Legal?

 - The employee must devote their whole time and attention to your business during working hours

-- They must not work for anyone else whilst employed by you/they must not work for anyone else whilst employed by you without your consent
+- They must not work for anyone else whilst employed by you or your company without your consent

 - They cannot work for a competitor, cannot poach clients and/or employees and cannot take your confidential information

-I would advise having a clause which states that they cannot work for anyone else without your consent.
-It’s reasonable so more enforceable, it should allay any dishonesty issues, and it means you can monitor the situation and obtain openly any information you require.
+We recommend a clause stating they cannot work for anyone else without your consent.
+It’s reasonable, more enforceable, and it should alleviate any dishonesty issues, meaning an employer can monitor the situation and obtain any information you require openly.

-But what if the contract doesn’t contain these clauses?
+What if the employment contract doesn’t contain moonlighting clauses?

-Case law has developed this implied duty to encompass such duties as: not to disrupt the employer’s business; not to compete; not to poach customers; to name a few.
+Case law has developed this implied duty to encompass such responsibilities as not to disrupt the employer’s business; not to compete; not to poach customers; to name a few.

-We know that Jack has been at the business from the outset, is considered the “number 2” and has access to important confidential information.
-This means you would be more justified relying on this implied term to discipline Jack.
+Jack has been at the business from the outset, is considered the “number 2”, and has access to important confidential information.
+It would be more justified to discipline Jack based on this implied term.

-If your employee in question is a director, then there are greater obligations to the employer known as fiduciary duties.
-In essence, a director must not put their own interests before that of the company.
-If the director has made profit whilst moonlighting and in breach of their fiduciary duties, you may be able to get a percentage of such profits as an extra remedy in the courts.
+If the director has made a profit whilst moonlighting and in breach of their fiduciary duties, you may get a percentage of such profits as an extra remedy in the courts.